-If a student is off-track with his or her OMS IV class for any reason, he/she is required to take the COMLEX Level 2PE within 120 days following successful completion of all OMS III curricular requirements.
-Exceptions to this deadline must be authorized in advance by the Associate Dean for Clinical Education and Services.
+If a student is off-track with their OMS IV class for any reason, they are required to take the COMLEX Level 2PE within 120 days following successful completion of all OMS III curricular requirements.
+Exceptions to this deadline must be authorized in advance by the Associate Dean of Clinical Education and Services.

-Students are given a 72-hour excused absence from rotations to take COMLEX 2PE if a request is submitted to the Clinical Education Department at least 10 business days in advance of the examination.
+Students are given a 72-hour excused absence from rotations to take COMLEX Level 2PE if a request is submitted to the Clinical Education Department at least 10 business days in advance of the examination.
 Students who do not need to travel out-of-state for the exam will be given a 24-hour excused absence, rather than a 72-hour excused absence.